johnh03/StravaToSheets/README.md

    Refresh Token: REFRESH_TOKEN
    Access Token: ACCESS_TOKEN
    ```
+3. Install StravaGUI.py then in your downloads folder, right click StravaGUI.py and click open with, then open with python
+   - Here you will be asked to put in your CLIENT_ID, CLIENT_SECRET, and REFRESH_TOKEN
+   - Put in your credentials in the respective boxes then press run
 - Steps after this will be optional if you would like to see the unparsed information from strava and learn how to get a new authorization code.
 ---